ohadmich/Adetector/README.md

 # Adetector - Finding Ads in Radio Streams
 This is a consulting project for Veritonic Inc. done as part of Insight Artificial Inetligence Fellowship.

+## Background
+The digital audio advertising market has grown by more than 68% in the last two years reaching $2.3 billion, but there is still no objective way to quantify the quality of an audio ad.
+Veritonic is the first analytic platform that does just that by crowdsourcing customer reviews of ads and analyzing them.
+As this is both expensive and inefficient, automating the process using ML models that score ads is desirable, but that demands a lot of data!

+Adetector uses two cascaded CNN models to detects audio ads in radio streaming in order to automate Veritonic's audio ad data collection.
+The algorithm separates speech from music with 96% accuracy, ads from speech with 86% and does that in only a fraction of the time it takes a human to do that.

 ## Installation
 The code is written as a Python 3.6 package.
 For installing it on your computer, clone the repository, then edit the `WEIGHTS_FOLDER` variable in `confing.py` file to point to a location of your choice and place the saved model weights in it.
 Finally use the terminal to install the package: